-In Watlington windows are generally sash or casement style and of painted timber.
-Dormers, with some exceptions, tend to have apex roofs not flat.
-Dormers with an apex are either weatherboarded or use material to match the rest of the building.
+Windows are the eyes of a home { and should reflect the rooms which lie behind them } In Watlington windows are generally sash or casement style and of painted timber.
+Dormers, with some exceptions tend to have apex roofs not flat.